ansuz-dev/hls-demo/README.md

 - `npm run migrate-test`
   Create / update database in `test` mode.
-  Need to create database first.
+  Need to create the test database first.
+  The test database should have `_test` suffix in the name.

 - `npm run migrate`
   Create / update database in `development` mode.
-  Need to create database first.
+  Need to create the development database first.

 - `npm run lint`
   Lint source code with Eslint.